cloudify-cosmo/cloudify-dev/guide/README.md

 ## Step 10 (optional): IDE setup

 This section only refers to [Intellij IDE](https://www.jetbrains.com/idea/), which is the recommended IDE in our opinion. <br>
-The first thing you need to do is install the [Intellij Python Plugin](https://plugins.jetbrains.com/plugin/?idea&pluginId=631), you can install it directly from Intellij. <br>
+The first thing you need to do is install the [Intellij Python Plugin](https://plugins.jetbrains.com/plugin/?idea&pluginId=631), you can install it directly from Intellij.

-- Create a new empty project and give it a name (maybe cloudify-cosmo?)
+Once the plugin installation finishes, create a new empty project and give it a name (maybe cloudify-cosmo?)

 ![Empty Project](images/empty_project.png)

-- Setup your project you work with the virtualenv we created
+Lets setup your project to work with the virtualenv we created

 Go to File --> Project Structure.
 On the left hand pane, click **SDKs** under the **Platform Settings** section.<br>
 Now add the virtualenv as an additional Python SDK, as seen in the images: <br><br>